 We know it can be tricky to prioritise this kind of due diligence, but the repercussions of not doing so can be costly!

-If you need help to draw up and review consultancy agreements for your contractors and require expert guidance on whether those working relationships are legally accurate, our HR consultants can help.
+If you need help to draw up and employment contracts for your employees and require expert guidance on whether those working relationships are legally accurate, our HR consultants can help.